shimaore/red-rings-couchdb/backend.coffee.md

 how to reliably predict which keys will be returned by which ids (in other words it would be able to pre-compute the outcome of the `map` function).

-          most.empty()

-For a static `view_for` object, we apply the `.map` function locally to each modified document, therefor dynamically computing the outcome of the view.
-(CouchDB does the same thing on its side, so if we need to reconnect we can query the CouchDB view and obtain the same results.)

-        when 'object'
-          changes_view view_for.map, changes
-          .multicast()

-        else
-          throw new Error 'view_for must be object or function'

 On initial subscription we convert the key into a stream, using the server-side (CouchDB-stored) view.